By Anna Gay on | No Comments

 Have you ever been in a situation where you are surrounded by uneven, harsh, dark, bright, and just overall inconsistent light?
 I’m sure you have, as this type of situation is all-too-common if you are not shooting in a studio.

 Thankfully, your camera has a handy spot metering tool that allows you to get the proper exposure on your subject.

-You can spot-meter in Manual mode, as well as the priority modes.
-Personally, I prefer to spot-meter in Manual mode, as it gives me the most control if I want to over/under expose more than my camera suggests.
+You can spot meter in Manual mode, as well as the priority modes.
+Personally, I prefer to spot meter in Manual mode, as it gives me the MOST control if I want to over or under expose more than my camera suggests.
 To turn on spot metering, check your camera's manual (YES, it is good for something!!)

-You may also find that you want to make your exposure just a tiny bit darker in order the get your subject completely in silhouette.
+Depending on how dark you want your silhouette to be, you may find that you want to make your exposure just a tiny bit darker in order the get your subject completely in silhouette.

-Spot-metering can do wonders for you with a bit of practice, but keep in mind that, even when you are used to it, it can take up a couple of extra seconds.
-This is completely fine if you are shooting in a situation where you have time to properly meter, but, if you are in a situation where time is of the essence, you may want to let your camera do the exposing for you, and then adjust the exposure in your editing.
+That is completely fine if you are shooting in a situation where you have time to properly meter, but, if you are in a situation where time is of the essence, you may want to let your camera do the exposing for you, and then adjust the exposure in your post processing.

 Do you have any questions or comments about Spot Metering?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!

 Anna Gay is a portrait photographer based in Athens, GA and the author of the dPS ebook The Art of Self-Portraiture.
 She also designs actions and textures for Photoshop.
 When she is not shooting or writing, she enjoys spending time with her husband, and their two cats, Elphie and Fat Cat.